A New Caravan Is Headed To The U.S. From El Salvador

 Homeland Security is closely monitoring the new caravan in El Salvador, according to The Hill.
 The caravan is expected to begin moving toward the U.S. on October 31.

-Trump has already threatened Honduras, El Salvador and Guatemala with cutting off their foreign aid because they did not “do the job of stopping people from leaving their country and coming illegally to the U.S.”
+Trump has already threatened Honduras, El Salvador, and Guatemala with cutting off their foreign aid because they did not “do the job of stopping people from leaving their country and coming illegally to the U.S.”

 Though Trump has repeatedly said the immigrants are “criminals,” there is no evidence to support this claim.

 The foreign aid the U.S. gives these countries goes toward poverty reduction and violence prevention, according to Independent.
-The money is used for military training, counter-narcotics efforts and agricultural subsidies.
+The money is used for military training, counter-narcotics efforts, and agricultural subsidies.

 By the time the caravan in El Salvador begins its long walk to the U.S., the caravan from Honduras will probably reach the U.S. border.

-According to the Pentagon, there are currently 21,000 National Guard troops stationed at various points along the border in California, New Mexico and Texas.
+According to the Pentagon, there are currently 21,000 National Guard troops stationed at various points along the border in California, New Mexico, and Texas.